Skills Needed to Work with AI

 The OECD and EU highlight that education must shift toward continual, flexible learning, as past training quickly becomes obsolete.

-Similarly, the WEF notes that “curiosity and lifelong learning” are among the most important skills for future jobs.
+The WEF notes that "curiosity and lifelong learning" are among the most important skills for future jobs.

-Practically, this means being proactive about upskilling – taking courses, attending workshops, or self-studying new AI methods.
+Being proactive about upskilling – taking courses, attending workshops, or self-studying new AI methods.

 It also means having a mindset open to change.
 Workers who stay engaged (for example by experimenting with new AI tools in their role) will adapt best.